avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 $else
 $(hdetails(task))

-1. I architected and implemented a software design for efficient software updates of the _object code_ of embedded systems using [mini-bsdiff](https://github.com/thoughtpolice/minibsdiff) [delta encoding](https://en.wikipedia.org/wiki/Delta_encoding).
+1. I architected and implemented a software design for efficient software updates of the _object code_ of embedded systems using _FOSS_ [mini-bsdiff](https://github.com/thoughtpolice/minibsdiff) [delta encoding](https://en.wikipedia.org/wiki/Delta_encoding).
 Note that _delta encoding_ enables significantly smaller, e.g. 10x smaller, software updates compared to _zip_-like updates when the update contains minor differences.

     * The original [bsdiff](https://github.com/mendsley/bsdiff) software is not designed for the size limitations of embedded systems especially for legacy automotive boards.
     * In particular the original _bsdiff_ software incorporates the outdated _bz_ binary compressor that has a 100 KB RAM footprint.